MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

    - For anything not specified, you can leave the defaults.
     :::image type="content" source="./media/how-to-connect-fed-azure-adfs/create-vm-networking-tab.png" alt-text="Screenshot showing the Networking tab for how to create a virtual machine.":::

-1. After you've made all your choices, select **Review + Create**, then select **Create**.
+1. After you've made all your choices, select **Review + create**, then select **Create**.

-Repeat these steps using the information in this table to create the three remaining VMs:<!--Again, this needs reformatting.-->
+Repeat these steps using the information in this table to create the three remaining VMs:

 | Virtual machine name | Subnet | Availability options | Availability set | Storage account |
 |:---:|:---:|:---:|:---:|:---:|